Pet Dog Ambassador

 - Candidate Eligibility click here

 Kim Silver your Building Bonds Certified Trainer is a Pet Dog Ambassador Licensed Instructor and Assessor.
-Building Bonds has PDA test preparation group classes that are open for enrollment and also offers one on one private lessons to help you work through the program.
-The PDA group preparation courses are 8 weeks for $200.
+Building Bonds has PDA test preparation group classes and also offers one on one private lessons to help you work through the program.
+The PDA Level 2 group courses are 9 weeks for $265.
+Our group courses for Levels 3-5 are 6 weeks and $180.

 The Five Levels of Skill – Building On Each Skill